edvb/tisp/doc/tisp.7.md

-# tisp \- tiny lisp
+# eevo \- easy expression value organizer

-Tisp is a strong dynamically typed language (with a powerful first-class static type system in the works) inspired mostly by Scheme, with ideas from Lua, Python, Haskell, Julia, and Elm as well.
+eevo is a strong dynamically typed language (with a powerful first-class static type system in the works) inspired mostly by Scheme, with ideas from Lua, Python, Haskell, Julia, and Elm as well.